HPM Financial Aid, Award, and Assistantship Information

 Executive Master’s Students

 Students in the Executive Master’s Program are considered by the university to be part-time students.
-Normally, financial aid is not available through the university for part-time students.
+Financial aid is available for part-time students registered for minimum of 4.5 credit hours per semester.
 However, professional associations, fraternal organizations, tribal councils, and community groups have all been sources of sponsorship and scholarship funding for students.
 In addition, many students have obtained low-interest loans through their local lending institutions.
 We recommend that you discuss these options with your employer or human resource director to determine the most efficient funding source and opportunity for yourself.

 Sources of Funds